-Worldwide, Mycobacterium ulcerans infection (also known as Buruli, Bairnsdale, or Daintree ulcer) is the third most common mycobacterial disease in people with a normal immune system, after leprosy Leprosy Leprosy is a chronic infection caused by the bacteria Mycobacterium leprae or Mycobacterium lepromatosis.
-It results in damage primarily to the peripheral nerves (the nerves outside... read more and tuberculosis.
+Buruli ulcer is a skin infection caused by Mycobacterium ulcerans.
+Worldwide, this infection (also known as Bairnsdale or Daintree ulcer) is a common mycobacterial disease in people with a normal immune system.
 Most infections occur in the tropical regions of West and Central Africa.
 In Australia, most cases occur in a temperate area around the city of Melbourne.

-Mycobacterium ulceransinfection is treated with a combination of antibiotics and sometimes surgery.
+Mycobacterium ulcerans infection is treated with a combination of antibiotics.

-Another type of mycobacteria caused severe infections when contaminated water was used to clean out root canals in children.
+Mycobacterium abscessus caused outbreaks of severe infection when contaminated water was used to clean out root canals in children.

-Antibiotics and surgical removal of the infected areas and/or materials usually cure the infection.
-If this treatment is ineffective, people are referred to an experienced specialist.
+Antibiotics and surgical removal of the infected areas and/or foreign materials usually cure the infection.
+However, certain mycobacteria are difficult or impossible to eliminate, so some people are referred to an experienced specialist.